I have made a simple test image to test the resolution of your eyes on a phone, phablet, tablet, laptop or PC!

 The feedback I have had so far range from around my own 1/7000 over the most common around 1/12000 of the viewing distance to two eagle eyed guys around 1/26000(!)

-Here are a few other resolutions, that might make it easier to match your screen
+Here are a few other resolutions, that might make it easier to match your screen (sorry WordPress warps the table oddly on smaller displays)

 Click to expand and save image.